Sample Terms and Conditions Template and Examples

 Where to Display Your Terms and Conditions?

-As a general rule, terms and conditions are made accessible through a hyperlink displayed in the website footer.
+Generally, you want to place terms and conditions on a standalone page and make it accessible through a hyperlink displayed in the website footer.
 This is good practice as it makes it easily accessible to website visitors and visible before they start navigating your website.

 However, if you want to make sure that your visitors have read and accepted your terms and conditions, you should consider using a click-wrap agreement.
 This will allow you to retain the proof of acceptance, which could come in handy should you need to enforce those terms or should there be a dispute in the future.